 In Thibodeaux’s first season in 2011, the Colonels experienced its best season in 13 years.
 The Colonels fell to Texas State University in the Southland Conference semi-finals but finished third in the tournament.
 The Colonels went 8-1 in nine games verses Northwestern State, Southeastern Louisiana and McNeese State.

 Colonel baseball has also seen a huge rise in academics since Thibodeaux took over as head coach.
 The Colonels have averaged right at a 3.0 GPA in seven consecutive years.
 Thibodeaux has seen 61 student-athletes receive degrees in his seven seasons including 11 in 2017.
-Academics are a top priority of Coach Thibodaux and Colonel baseball.
+Academics are a top priority of coach Thibodaux and Colonel baseball.

 Thibodeaux helped the Colonels rebuild their program off the field by overseeing the team’s NCAA academic and compliance efforts.
 In 2006, the Colonels’ APR score was just 835.
 By 2010, the Colonels surpassed the NCAA’s APR threshold of 925 for the first time in school history.
 The new NCAA APR requirement is 930 and the team currently holds an APR of 957.
 Nicholls baseball APR score has never dipped below 950 with Thibodeaux at the helm even though that mark was only reached once in the six years before he was hired.

 Before coming to Nicholls in 2008, Thibodeaux served two years as an assistant coach at fellow Southland Conference school, Southeastern Louisiana in Hammond, helping put together two recruiting classes that received national recognition from Baseball America.
 In his final season in Hammond, Thibodeaux helped Southeastern to 34 wins, the most for the Lions in a decade and a school record 16 wins in Southland Conference competition.